cristianochesi/e-MGs/README.md

 `MG_grammar.py` implements the basic Merge, Move and Agree structure building operations.

-`MG_parser.py` implements the basic Top-Down parsing algoritm (lexical ambiguity resolution still to be implemented)
+`MG_generate.py` implements the basic Top-Down structure building algoritm (lexical ambiguity is implemented asking the user to pick up a relevant item among the ones compatible).
+The procedure is equivalent in Parsing and Generation (this is why v.01 parsing and generation scripts are removed from this release): both in parsing and in generation the input string must be considered feeding the algorithm on a word-by-word pace.
+Play with ambiguity and knowledge asimmetries between the speaker and the listener to resolve the ambiguity and see the difference in terms of complexity

-`MG_generator.py` implements the basic Top-Down generation algorithm; this is an interactive procedure that ask you to pick up a ROOT node then feed the structure with your input
+`PMG_complexity_metrics.py` implements the basic set of complexity metrics (both on-line, word-by-word, and off-line; the second should correlate with general acceptability)

-`MG_tree.py` implements an useful funzion print_node(MG_done) that print the tree in LATEX-FOREST format as in Kobele et al. 2013, Graf et al. 2017
+`MG_tree.py` implements an useful funzion print_node(MG_done) that print the tree in LATEX-FOREST format as in Kobele et al. 2013, Graf et al. 2017 (this is a compact dependency-like tree)

-`MG_xx.py` provide other utilities to deal with Nodes and Trees - some fixes needed
+`MG_utilitis.py` provide other utilities to deal with Nodes search, tree and complexity metrics printing

 Complexity Metrics
 ------------------